Poxviridae: Evolution

 The ancestor of the poxviruses is not known but structural studies suggest it may have been an adenovirus or a species related to both the poxviruses and the adenoviruses.

 Based on the genome organisation and DNA replication mechanism a phylogenetic relationships may exist between the rudiviruses (Rudiviridae) and the large eukaryal DNA viruses: the African swine fever virus (Asfarviridae), Chlorella viruses (Phycodnaviridae) and poxviruses (Poxviridae).

-The mutation rate in poxvirus genomes has been estimated to be 0.9–1.2 x 10^{−6} substitutions per site per year.
+The mutation rate in poxvirus genomes has been estimated to be 0.9–1.2 × 10^{−6} substitutions per site per year.
 A second estimate puts this rate at 0.5–7 × 10^{−6} nucleotide substitutions per site per year.
 A third estimate places the rate at 4–6 × 10^{−6}.